-Parkinson’s disease is in part caused by dopamine deficiency in the nitrostriatal pathway.
+Parkinson’s disease is in part caused by dopamine deficiency in the nigrostriatal pathway.

-Dopamine agonists are relatively selective for D2 receptors and, through this agonism, it increases dopamine levels in the nitrostriatal pathway.
+Dopamine agonists are relatively selective for D2 receptors and, through this agonism, it increases dopamine levels in the nigrostriatal pathway.
 These medicines also have activity at other dopamine receptor types.

 For example – pramipexole has partial/full agonist activity at D2, D3 and D4 receptors.